Picture#1 64x53 cm 2370x1900 pix Picture#2 64x53 cm 2353x1971 pix Picture#3 100x73 cm 2370x1786 pix Picture#4 72.5x54 cm 2048x1517 pix

 "Vincent van Gogh was a good friend of Henri de Toulouse-Lautrec, whom he knew from the studio of the Paris artist Fernand Cormon where the two painters took lessons."

-"The French painter Toulouse-Lautrec met Van Gogh, who was ten years older than him, at Fernand Cormon’s studio, where they were both taking lessons.
+"The French painter Toulouse-Lautrec met Van Gogh, who was eleven years older than him, at Fernand Cormon’s studio, where they were both taking lessons.

 They probably worked together intensively for a while, as the style and technique of their paintings in this period look very similar.